 Try it: In a 10-quart slow cooker, combine:

-- 2 lbs. of chicken bones (preferably from free-range chickens)
+- 2 lbs. of chicken bones (preferably from high quality, free-range chickens)

 - 2 chicken feet

 - 2 carrots